Hurricane Dora (1999): Impact and records

 Radar image of Dora passing south of Hawaii.

 On August 16, forecast models predicted Dora would bypass Johnston Atoll a short distance to the south, with some concerns of a direct hit on the island.
 As a result of the threat, about 1,200 workers and residents evacuated Johnston Atoll to Hawaii.
 Prior to leaving, workers secured construction equipment and other loose items.
 Some biologists on Johnston Atoll were concerned that the hurricane would severely impact the reproductive cycle of over 150,000 birds in the Johnston Atoll National Wildlife Refuge, a concern expressed after Hurricane John in 1994 killed 80% of the island's bird population.
-Additionally, the Central Pacific Hurricane Center predicted Dora would strike Wake Island as a minimal typhoon, though this did not occur.

 An ocean swell from Dora produced 8–20 ft (2–6 m) waves along the east and southern shores of the island of Hawaii.
 This prompted local officials to close all beaches, campsites, and nature trails in the Puna and Kau districts due to the deteriorating conditions.
 The outer bands of Dora produced winds of up to 60 mph (95 km/h) at some high elevations.
 Light rains fell, especially in the northern and eastern portions of the island, with amounts ranging from 0.5 to 1.5 in.
-However, no precipitation fell in the drought-stricken portions of the island.
 Hurricane Dora also produced rough surf on Johnston Atoll.
 The automatic station at Johnston Atoll reported wind gusts between 40-45 mph (65–75 km/h) for two hours.
-Overall effects were minimal, and there were no reports of damage or injuries.

 With a total track of about 6,500 mi (10,500 km), Hurricane Dora had the second longest track of a Pacific hurricane, behind only Hurricane John of 1994; the length of the track of Dora was more than four times the basin average.
 Dora was also the first Pacific hurricane to come close enough to be detected by radar.
 In addition, the hurricane was the first tropical cyclone to move across all three Pacific basins since John in 1994.